golang-leipzig/golang-leipzig.github.io/content/posts/second-meetup-wrapup.md

 > There are no changes to the language specification.

-If you have an idea for a lightning talk or presentation, or if you already use Go or cloud native technologies, we love to hear real-world insights, just ping us on [meetup](https://www.meetup.com/Leipzig-Golang-and-Cloud/), [twitter](https://twitter.com/golang_leipzig), [github](https://github.com/golang-leipzig) or via
+If you have an idea for a lightning talk or presentation, or if you already use Go or Cloud-Native technologies, we love to hear real-world insights, just ping us on [meetup](https://www.meetup.com/Leipzig-Golang-and-Cloud/), [twitter](https://twitter.com/golang_leipzig), [github](https://github.com/golang-leipzig) or via